okd-project/okd/FAQ.md

 oc get co
 ```

-Check the status of your nodes (upgrades may include an upgrade for Fedora CoreOS):
+Check the status of your nodes (cluster upgrades may include base OS updates):
 ```
 oc get nodes
 ```